 (There are two other things in this area worth looking at: the China Wall and Old Halls Creek.
 I wrote about them on the page about Halls Creek.)

-Some good camp sites are perched on top of the edge, some tracks take you down to the water (but are so steep that you wanna make sure your driver and car will be able to climb back up).
+Some good camp sites are perched on top of the edge, some tracks take you down to the water (but are so steep that you want to be very sure your driver and car will be able to climb back up).
 You can swim or sit under the waterfalls or fish...

 You'll be alone out here.
 There's plenty of space along the gorge, several kilometres to get away from each other in case there is another vehicle.
 But my experience is that half of the people who get permission and directions still can't find Marella Gorge.
 Which is good I think.
 It's a very special place and will hopefully remain that way.